Frequently Asked Questions

 Strategic transformation

 Kiingo bootcamps focus on Phase I—building the foundation of AI fluency that makes Phases II and III possible.
-Most companies that skip straight to automation fail because their teams lack the mental models to work with AI effectively.

 Understanding the Barriers

-BCG's resource allocation framework for successful AI adoption: 10% algorithms, 20% technology, 70% people and processes.
-Most companies do the opposite—they pour resources into shiny tools and sophisticated algorithms while ignoring behavior change, training, and workflow integration.
-The 10-20-70 model explains why heavily-funded AI initiatives fail: you can have the best technology in the world, but if your people can't use it effectively and your processes don't support it, you'll never see ROI.
-Kiingo focuses specifically on the 70%.
+The 10-20-70 model explains it: successful AI adoption requires 10% algorithms, 20% technology, 70% people and processes.
+Most companies invert this—pouring resources into tools while ignoring behavior change, training, and workflow integration.
+You can have the best technology in the world, but if your people can't use it effectively and your processes don't support it, you'll never see ROI.

 Common Barriers to Good AI Results: